marcalexiei/eslint-plugin-react-import/docs/rules/consistent-syntax.md

 # Enforces React import style across your code.
-Can be customized to use default or namespace import. (`react-import/syntax`)
+Can be customized to use default or namespace import (`react-import/consistent-syntax`)

 💼 This rule is enabled in the ✅ `recommended` config.